eclipse-openj9/openj9-docs/docs/xgc.md

 | [`tlhInitialSize`                   ](#tlhinitialsize                   ) | Sets the initial size of the thread local heap.                                                           |
 | [`tlhMaximumSize`                   ](#tlhmaximumsize                   ) | Sets the maximum size of the thread local heap.                                                           |
 | [`verboseFormat`                    ](#verboseformat                    ) | Sets the verbose GC format.                                                                               |

+### `breadthFirstScanOrdering`

+         -Xgc:breadthFirstScanOrdering

+: This option sets the scan mode for GC operations that evacuate objects in the heap (scavenge operations (`gencon`) and copy forward operations (`balanced`)) to breadth first mode.
+The scan mode reflects the method for traversing the object graph and is also known as *Cheney's algorithm*.

 ### `concurrentScavenge`